The History of Century Mill Lumber

 - Finally- I’m running out of breath- and best of all, we provide information.

 Stop by and get to know our staff.
-Michelle (Howard’s Grand Daughter) is the first voice you will hear when you call.
+Michelle (Howard’s Grand Daughter and Keith’s niece) is the first voice you will hear when you call.
 Don’t let her pleasant demeanor fool you, she can be tough when she needs to be AND she knows her lumber.
-Derrick and Keith (Howard’s step son) handle quoting, purchasing, and sales.
-Our drivers, yard staff, warehouse and shop staff all contributes to the success and customer service here at Century Mill.
+Derrick and Mark handle quoting and sales.
+Our drivers, yard staff, warehouse and shop staff all contribute to the success and customer service here at Century Mill.
 It is true that a company is only as strong as its employees.
 Most importantly there is NO sales pitch or pressure to buy at Century Mill.
-We are a down-to-earth get-to-know-our-customer Lumber Company.
+We are a down-to-earth get-to-know-our-customer lumber company.
 We want to get to know you because you too have much information and many experiences to share.

 Check out our ads in: